Ámbito Financiero

-Ámbito Financiero is an Argentine newspaper founded on December 9, 1976 by economist Julio A. Ramos.
+Ámbito Financiero is an Argentine newspaper founded on December 9, 1976, by economist Julio A. Ramos.
 It is one of the main economic newspapers.
 It was initially sold in Downtown Buenos Aires, covering mainly the daily prices of the U.S. dollar, gold, stocks, etc., and included other editorials.

-The newspaper became successful, making it a reliable source of reference to investors and operators of the city. Ámbito Financiero was acquired by Orlando Vignatti in 2008.
-One of its most read columnists is Pablo Tigani.
+Ámbito Financiero was acquired by Orlando Vignatti in 2008.
+One of its columnists is Pablo Tigani.